Myra for Bead Cleanup

 Fragment analyzer results showed correct fragment sizes across all 16 PCR samples purified using both the Myra and manual methods (Figure 1).

-The results highlight the advantages of using Myra for bead clean up, as it not only increases the DNA vield but also makes the results more accurate and consistent.
+The results highlight the advantages of using Myra for bead cleanup, as it not only increases the DNA yield but also makes the results more accurate and consistent.
 Myra automation reduces operator stress levels and allows you to focus on your research.